grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/14 Scenarios/01 Executors/05 constant-arrival-rate.md

 of the test&mdash;to meet the configured iteration rate.
 This approach is useful for a more accurate representation of RPS, for example.

-See the [arrival rate](/using-k6/scenarios/arrival-rate) section for details.
+Refer to [Open and Closed models](/using-k6/scenarios/concepts/open-vs-closed) for details.

 <Blockquote mod="Note" title="Iteration starts are spaced fractionally">